abishek895/StudentPortal/README.md

-StudentPortal.zip is for API code. student.zip is for UI (React) code.
+StudentPortal.zip is for API code and student.zip is for UI (React) code.